shahlin/notes/Tech/Tech Stack/Java/Multithreading & Concurrency.md

 - The `join` method throws `InterruptedException` which needs to be handled

 ## Performance Optimization
+### Latency
+- Splitting tasks and running them in different threads can improve latency
 - When splitting tasks into separate threads, always keep in mind the cost of it
 - Sometimes, single threaded executions are faster than multithreaded ones
 - More threads than cores can be counterproductive